CONSTITUTION AND RULES OF THE BRITISH THEMATIC ASSOCIATION

 3. Aims and Objects

-b) To provide the means to record the collecting interests of ordinary family and junior members and to endeavour to put members in touch with other collectors with similar interests.
+b) To provide the means to record the collecting interests of ordinary, family and junior members and to endeavour to put members in touch with other collectors with similar interests.

 c) To encourage the formation of new specialist theme based and postcard Societies or Groups.

-d) To publish and distribute the magazine "Themescene” a number of times per year and issue any other publications whenever considered appropriate by the Committee.
+d) To publish and distribute the magazine "Themescene” a number of times per year and to issue any other publications whenever considered appropriate by the Committee.

-iii. a panel of speakers willing to visit Societies.
+e) To provide a panel of speakers willing to visit Societies.

 f) To organise from time to time exhibitions, meetings, seminars, workshops and any other appropriate event.